-If you need a criminal appeals lawyer it probably means you or a loved one were convicted of something, either by plea or trial.
+If you need an experienced criminal appeals lawyer it probably means you or a loved one were convicted of something, either by plea or trial.
 If you trust the lawyer who handled the case at the trial level, a good place to start is to ask his or her recommendation for a few names.
 It is worth it to speak to each of the lawyers, and if possible the interviews should be in person.

 If you have lawyer friends, ask them for recommendations.
 If you don’t know anyone or you want to check out some attorneys you’ve been referred to you, a great resource is www.avvo.com.
 I also recommend searching the Internet for reviews on an attorney to see what types of experiences prior clients have had with the lawyer.
 If an attorney does not have any reviews, that is a good sign that the attorney has blocked them or erased them because they were not positive.
 Most experienced attorneys have been reviewed on the Internet.